opentoonz/opentoonz_docs/source/interface_overview.rst

 OpenToonz allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
 Currently available languages are: English, German, Spanish, French, Italian, Russian, Japanese and Chinese.

-There are also several included themes to choose from: Default, Blue, Dark and Light.
+There are also several included themes to choose from: Default, Blue, Dark, Light and Neutral.

 .. figure:: /_static/UI/themes.png